Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Overview

-The different classes of monsters within the archetype each serve different purposes.
-This is especially apparent in the Extra Deck monsters, where each type has a speciality – [Synchros](#Synchro-Monsters) break the board and attack for kill, [Xyzs](#Xyz-Monsters) control the board and move cards, [Links](#Link-Monsters) search cards and spawn Tokens.
+The different classes of Monsters within the archetype each serve different purposes.
+This is especially apparent in the Extra Deck Monsters, where each type has a speciality – [Synchro Monsters](#Synchro-Monsters) break the board and attack for kill, [Xyz Monsters](#Xyz-Monsters) control the board and move cards, [Link Monsters](#Link-Monsters) search cards and spawn Tokens.

 ### Level 3 non-Tuners
-These are the prime Normal Summon choices, sharing the following effects:
+These are the best Normal Summon choices, sharing the following effects:

 > If this card is Normal or Special Summoned: You can Special Summon [...].

 > You can banish this card from your field or Graveyard; [...].

-On Summon, [Angular](#Monsters) Summons any Lv3 *Rubic* monster (ideally [Axis](#Monsters)), while Axis spawns a [Rubic Token](#Tokens) to each field, both quickly swarming material.
+On Summon, [Angular](#Monsters) Summons any Lv3 *Rubic* Monster (ideally [Axis](#Monsters)), while Axis spawns a [Rubic Token](#Tokens) to each field, both quickly swarming material.
 They can be tuned with [Lv3 Tuners](#Level-3-Tuners) for [Lv6 Synchros](#Synchro-Monsters), or overlayed for [Rank 3 Xyzs](#Xyz-Monsters).
-Once in the Graveyard, they can banish themselves for extra advantage – Angular can recover any banished *Rubic* monster (including itself if helpful), and Axis can bury any straight from the Deck, essentially giving a free search.
+Once in the Graveyard, they can banish themselves for extra advantage – Angular can bury any *Rubic* Monster straight from the Deck, giving a free search, and Axis can recover any banished *Rubic* Monster (including itself if helpful).

 <table>
   <tr>
-    <th> monster </th>
+    <th> Monster </th>
     <td align="center"> Angular </td>
     <td align="center"> Axis </td>
   </tr>